 3. Snakes indicate ecosystem health.

-Snakes are an upper-level predator in many ecosystems, often serving as a keystone species that "exerts top-down influence on lower trophic levels and prevents species at lower trophic levels from monopolizing critical resources, such as competition for space or key producer food sources," according to the Nature Knowledge Project.
-The presence of keystone predators is typically a good sign for an ecosystem, implying an abundant — but regulated — food supply toward the base of the food web.
+Snakes are high-level predators in many ecosystems, often serving as a keystone species that "exerts top-down influence on lower trophic levels and prevents species at lower trophic levels from monopolizing critical resources, such as competition for space or key producer food sources," according to the Nature Knowledge Project.
+The presence of keystone predators is typically a good ecological sign, implying an abundant — but regulated — food supply near the base of the food web.

 4. Snakes are inherently scary.

 Sometimes a natural fear can become an unhealthy fixation, though, which some animal-rights advocates say applies to the U.S. tradition of rattlesnake roundups.
-Parodied as "Whacking Day" in a 1993 episode of "The Simpsons," mass snake hunts are still practiced in a handful of states, including the premiere Sweetwater Rattlesnake Roundup in central Texas, reportedly the world's largest.
-While supporters of rattlesnake roundups say they're harmless, environmental groups argue they're partly responsible for declining populations of Eastern diamondback rattlers.
+Parodied as "Whacking Day" in a 1993 episode of "The Simpsons," mass snake hunts are still practiced in a handful of states, including the premiere Sweetwater Rattlesnake Roundup in Texas, reportedly the world's largest.
+While fans of rattlesnake roundups say they're harmless, environmental groups argue they're partly responsible for declining populations of Eastern diamondback rattlers.

 5. Snakes aren't good tourists.

 Snakes may benefit their native ecosystems, but they often have the opposite effect when traveling.
 Invasive snakes have been especially harmful after hitchhiking on ships to small islands, devastating already-tiny populations of native birds in places like Guam and Hawaii.
 Pet snakes are another threat — a variety of pythons are now annihilating native wildlife in the Florida Everglades, for example, many of them exotic pets that escaped during Hurricane Andrew in 1992.

 But in the spirit of St. Patrick, wildlife authorities around the world are working to rid their local habitats of alien snakes and other invaders.
 One campaign in Australia even shares St. Patrick's reputed distaste for toads — cane toads, specifically, an invasive and poisonous species that kills native animals.
 The annual Toad Day Out is held March 29 in an effort to eradicate cane toads from Queensland.